shanethacker/shanethacker.github.io/README.md

-# Clockworkmind.com: A Development Blog
+# clockworkmind.com: a development blog

 I decided to host this blog on [GitHub Pages](https://pages.github.com) for now.
 Might as well have it close to my projects.